This document describes how to deploy an App Engine application to the App Engine flexible environment from within

 Cloud Code supports deploying from a Maven artifact, a native IntelliJ artifact, or a filesystem JAR or WAR file.

 - If you select a filesystem JAR or WAR file as your deployment source, click the ellipsis (...) next to the Deployment archive field to navigate to the deployment archive.

 Select a project in the Project field.

-The first time you configure the deployment, you will be prompted to sign in to the account associated with the GCP Console project that you want to deploy.
+The first time you configure the deployment, you will be prompted to sign in to the account associated with the Cloud Console project that you want to deploy.

 In the App Engine Flexible Configuration section, select a valid